IHE/RAD.IMR/input/pagecontent/index.md

 The Interactive Multimedia Report (IMR) Profile specifies how a diagnostic report with interactive multimedia content can be reliably encoded, communicated and presented.

-This profile defines content for data encoding, transactions for communicating the content between systems, and behaviors for displaying the content.

 [Open and Closed Issues](issues.html)

 ### Organization of This Guide